ToothlessRider/MST_Notes/DAA_Notes.md

 >Q2.
 What is running time anaylsis ?

-Ans.
+**Ans**.
 It is the process of determining how processing time increases as the size of the problem ( input size ) increases.
 The following are the different types of inputs we encounter :
 * Size of an array
 * Polynomial Degree